 Every year on the spring and autumn equinoxes, a shadow is cast on the pyramid that resembles none other than a serpent.
 How the Mayans managed to figure this out without any modern technology or equipment is simply mind-boggling.

 There’s lots more to see and discover at Chichen Itza, so it’s best to hire a guide to enhance your experience.
 Click here to learn more and to book a tour.

 5. Eat All The Tacos

 Tacos here are typically made with two small corn tortillas.
-Popular fillings include carne asada (beef), adobada (marinated park), or chorizo (sausage).
-On the coast, you’ll also find some amazing fish, shrimp and even marlin tacos.
+Popular fillings include carne asada (beef), adobada (marinated pork), or chorizo (sausage).
+On the coast, you’ll also find some amazing fish, shrimp, and even marlin tacos.
 It’s the bacon of the sea, and it’s delicious.

 If you’re backpacking Mexico on a budget, tacos will most likely be your main food source…and there’s nothing wrong with that!
 You can diet when you get home, so go ahead and eat all the tacos – it’s one of the best things to do in Mexico.